The hospitality sector is experiencing a recruitment crisis, after many EU citizens left the UK.

 As 75 per cent of services are set to return from 17 May, an industry leader expressed anxiety over a lack of staff.

-Kate Nicholls, chief executive of industry body UKHospitality, said many EU citizens left the UK permanently as a result of Brexit.
+Kate Nicholls, chief executive of industry body UKHospitality, told TLE many EU citizens left the UK permanently as a result of Brexit.

 And she said some left for good when the pandemic started: “There are foreign workers from the sector who made the decision to go back to Europe over course of the last year.”